load a ResNet model trained on CIFAR10

 ssd2 = model_zoo.get_model('ssd_512_resnet50_v1_voc', pretrained_base=False)

-We recommend using gluoncv.model_zoo.get_model()
+We recommend using gluoncv.model_zoo.get_model() for loading

 pre-defined models, because it provides name checking and list available choices.